-We told him that I would lose my hair and be very sick and tired for awhile.
-He could not have been kinder and sat by my side watching SpongeBob cartoons together with the promise that they would make me feel better.
+We told him that I would lose my hair and be very sick and tired for a while.
+He could not have been kinder and sat by my side watching SpongeBob cartoons together with the promise that they would make me feel better (they did).
 I wore silly pink and green wigs to keep him (and me) laughing.
 And tried to keep life as “normal” as possible for him.

 Because we are a blended family, I also had many conversations with his mother to keep her informed of what was going on if he had any questions to ask her that he wasn’t comfortable asking me – she had answers or was at least comfortable asking me for answers.
 We also let his teacher know so that if he acted out or his behavior changed she would know why and we could address it.

-We are very blessed to have such a great kid who is laid back and easy going, and was a true champion when I had cancer.
-Every once in awhile it comes up in conversation, and his prominent memory of me having cancer was me wearing a super cool pink wig.
-And I’m totally fine with that!
+We are very blessed to have such a great kid who is laid back and easy going and was a true champion when I had cancer.

 My Mommy Has Cancer was written as a calling to help other families with this situation.

 This children’s book was written from a child’s perspective to talk to another child about cancer.
 It’s age-appropriate for five to ten-year-old children.
 Parents are encouraged to read through the book first, and then read the book to or with your child and have an open discussion that is best for your family’s situation.
 For more information about this book, please click HERE.